mikke89/RmlUi/readme.md

 ## License (MIT)

+ Copyright (c) 2019 The RmlUi Team, and contributors\
  Copyright (c) 2008-2014 CodePoint Ltd, Shift Technology Ltd, and contributors

  Permission is hereby granted, free of charge, to any person obtaining a copy